 This course is required for the Certificate in Policy Strategy.

-- Navigate the complex budgetary processes
+- Navigate complex administration and congressional budgetary processes

-- Understand the components of the federal budget, and potential policy changes for both discretionary and nondiscretionary elements
+- Review potential policy changes for both discretionary and nondiscretionary spending